 - The small stoma can be covered with an adhesive bandage.

 - The risk of reflux (back up) of urine into the kidneys is lessened, lowering the risk of infection.

-- The surgical time is longer compared with the Ileal Conduit.
+- The surgery takes longer compared with the ileal conduit.

-- There is the need for occasional catheterization (the passing of tubing into the stoma to empty the pouch), every four to six hours.
+- There is the need for occasional catheterization (the passing of tubing into the stoma to empty the pouch), every four hours around the clock.

 - The process of urination most closely matches normal urination.

 - The kidneys are protected from urine backup and infection.